adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/title/v2/title/README.md

 The following configuration properties are used:

 1. `./type` - defines the default HTML heading element type (`h1` - `h6`) this component will use for its rendering
+2. `./linkDisabled` - defines whether or not the title link is disabled

 ### Edit Dialog Properties
 The following properties are written to JCR for this Title component and are expected to be available as `Resource` properties: